Jackie Nickerson

 Jackie Nickerson is an American-born British documentary photographer who works in fashion and fine art photography.
 Born in Boston in 1960, Nickerson has a conceptual practice based on years-long research of the histories and environments of her subjects, and processes that impact them.
 She explores the identities of her subjects and the effects of working in specific environments.

 Work

-Important series by Nickerson include Farm (2002), Faith (2007), Terrain (2013), Field Test (2020) and Salvage (2021).
+Series by Nickerson include Farm (2002), Faith (2007), Terrain (2013), Field Test (2020) and Salvage (2021).

 Farm

 Farm (2002) presents Nickerson's photographs of farm laborers in Zimbabwe, Malawi, Mozambique and South Africa, made between 1997 and 2000.
 Her subjects are dressed in clothes they made themselves; the series concerns personal identity through expression and improvisation.
 Farm was Nickerson's first body of work and was published as a book by Jonathan Cape, London, in 2002.

 Faith

 Faith (2007) is Nickerson's depiction of Irish Catholic monastic life in churches, convents and abbeys, combining portraits with the documentation of daily rituals and communal devotion.
 She photographed nuns and priests in their communities, as well as architectural details including corridors, libraries, kitchens and dining rooms.
 Nickerson emphasizes the austere vocational life of her sitters, not the mysteries of faith itself; she has stated: “These are individuals and communities which are steeped in an interiority, which they have discovered is not their own but something wider and deeper than themselves, of which they are a part.”
 Faith was published in book form by SteidlMack, Göttingen, in 2007, in conjunction with an exhibition at Jack Shainman Gallery, New York.